 Büchertiger Supplies on Folksy

-Tagsart Awful German Language bookart book by me case-bound cloth-covered coptic die stadt du bist min experimenting fish give-away headbands illustration instructions leather lino literaturelist me medieval mini moebius monsterbook my studio on my bookshelf other artist's work other artists paste paper photoalbum plans press print research Review showoff study book swap the city tools trial tunnelbook verzwirnt und zugeleimt video work in progress worktable weekly
+Tagsart Awful German Language bookart book by me case-bound cloth-covered coptic die stadt du bist min experimenting fish give-away headbands illustration instructions leather lino literaturelist me medieval mini moebius monsterbook my studio on my bookshelf other artist's work other artists paste paper photoalbum plans press print research Review showoff soul song study book swap the city tools trial tunnelbook verzwirnt und zugeleimt work in progress worktable weekly

 Monthly Archives: February 2010

 I’m done.
 Finally this job has been taken care of.
 What is the job you have been pushing at the end of your to do list?
 Ha!
 Ich bin endlich fertig.
 Ich bin froh, dass meine lange Bank endlich wieder … Continue reading

 So, gestern habe ich den Buchblock noch fertig zusammengeheftet.
 Die Vorsätze sind umgeklebt und mit angeheftet.
 Der Rücken hat nur seine natürliche Rundung.
 Im Moment it er noch nicht sehr stabil.
 Ich denke, ich werde noch eine weitere Lage Gaze … Continue reading